CTF-handbooks/map-tester-handbook/HANDBOOK.md

 - It has the Red Barriers that disappear when build time is over.
 Check if all of these are placed properly, no areas that require it are missing, and they get removed without any remaining.
 - Chests are functional.
 - Flags can be captured without any bugs.
-- The team boundaries behave as they should:
-	- Players should get teleported during build time if they are *in* the red barrier.
-This is where the team zones overlap.
-	- All the boundaries of the team zone are to the extent of where they should be and work as intended.
-You can test this by going to the edges and walls of the map too.
+- All the team zones of the team zone are to the extent of where they should be and work as intended.
+You can test if they work correctly by making sure that you do not get teleported back to the base while at the edges of the walls of the map and the build-time barriers.
 - Map is bug-free - no holes leading to the void, "misplaced" blocks/accidental inconsistencies, does not contain unsupported blocks, and so on.

 #### *Mechanics*